A systematic study of super-Eddington layers in the envelopes of massive stars

 \section{Conclusion}

 In this work, we performed a systematic study of the density inversions arising due to the super-Eddington layers in the envelope of the massive stars and their impact \LEt{ The intended meaning of "inversions on computing" isn't clear, please rephrase, possibly writing "inversions by computing" or "inversions computing".}\action{corrected} on computing the evolution of massive stars with the 1D stellar evolution code MESA.
-Using commonly used input parameters for massive stellar models, we compute the non-rotating evolutionary tracks of 10-110\Msun{} stars for $Z=0.00142$.
-Models with initial masses between 30 and 110\Msun{} in this standard set fail to reach the end of core carbon depletion $(X_c\leq10^{-2})$ as the time-steps become too small (of the order of days) as models encounter density inversions in the sub-surface layers.
+Using commonly used input parameters for massive stellar models, we computed the nonrotating evolutionary tracks of 10-110\Msun{} stars for $Z=0.00142$.
+Models with initial masses between 30 and 110\Msun{} in this standard set fail to reach the end of core carbon depletion $(X_c\leq10^{-2})$ as the time steps become too small (on the order of days) as models encounter density inversions in the envelope.
 We find that this is due to large specific entropy and a low gas pressure fraction at the iron opacity bump and a high Eddington factor at the\LEt{ Please avoid the use of slashes.
 For details, refer to Sect.
 2.9 of the language guide.
 Please check for this throughout.
 Here, you might write "hydrogen-helium" instead if possible.}\action{corrected} hydrogen and helium opacity bumps in the stellar envelope.

-We recompute the models for 30--110\Msun{} stars using three numerical fixes: enhancing the mixing length parameter, enhancing mass-loss rates and suppressing density inversions through adopting MLT++.
-These three\LEt{ Please add a noun here, possibly "actions" or "solutions".} \action{corrected} solutions are a general form of the methods used by different stellar evolution codes to resolve numerical instabilities associated with density inversions in models of massive stars.
-With each method, we are able to compute the evolution of massive stars up to carbon depletion in the core.
+We recomputed the models for 30--110\Msun{} stars using three pragmatic solutions: enhancing the mixing length parameter, enhancing mass-loss rates, and suppressing density inversions by adopting MLT++.
+These three\LEt{ Please add a noun here, possibly "actions" or "solutions".} \action{corrected} solutions are a general form of those used by different stellar evolution codes to resolve numerical instabilities associated with density inversions in models of massive stars.
+With each solution, we were able to compute the evolution of massive stars up to carbon depletion in the core.

-To determine the least impact each method can have on the evolution of the star, we pick the sets with the minimum enhancement for each method.
-With these, we find that density inversion regions can still form in these models, but the specific entropy stays small and the evolution of models proceeds smoothly, i.e, without time-steps becoming too short.
+To determine the least possible impact each solution can have on the evolution of the star, we picked the sets with the minimum enhancement for each solution.
+With these, we find that density inversion regions can still form in these models, but the evolution of models proceeds smoothly, that is to say without time steps becoming too short.